sizigia/learn-co-lessons/README.md

 In this section, we introduced two new types of data: numbers and booleans.
 We saw that numbers allow us to perform standard math operations, and we saw that booleans answer whether something is True or False, and serve as a way our program or different methods can respond to questions.

 We have seen almost all of our Python datatypes, we talked about how to choose a datatype, and we talked about how to switch between datatypes.
 We said that we choose a datatype based on the capabilities that we want to give to that data: should it answer whether it is larger or smaller, or does it make sense to capitalize?
 The goal of this discussion is to begin thinking about why we decide to put data in specific types (i.e. string, number, boolean).
-We also introduced coercion methods like `bool` and `str` that switch between datatypes.
+We also introduced coercion methods like `bool` and `str` that coerce/force/switch between datatypes.